AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Text logs/Collect logs in delimiter mode.md

     -   If an error occurs when you use Logtail to collect logs, see [Diagnose collection errors]().
 7. Preview the data, configure indexes, and then click **Next**.

     By default, Log Service enables the Full Text Index to query and analyze logs.
 You can also manually or automatically configure Field Search.
-For more information, see [Enable and configure the indexing feature for a Logstore](/intl.en-US/Index and query/Enable and configure the index feature for a Logstore.md).
+For more information, see [Configure indexes](/intl.en-US/Index and query/Configure indexes.md).

     **Note:**